facelessuser/coloraide/docs/src/markdown/gamut.md

 problem, `srgb` can always be specified. `#!py3 tolerance=0` can also be used to constrain the check to values exactly in the gamut.

 When a color is precisely in gamut, HSL has a very tight conversion to and from sRGB.
-A color that is gamut, will remain in gamut throughout the conversion, forwards and backwards.
+A color that is in gamut, will remain in gamut throughout the conversion, forwards and backwards.
 Okhsl and Okhsv, on the other hand, are color models have a looser conversion algorithm.
 While the constrains mimic the traditional HSL and HSV boundaries, the edges of those boundaries do not always convert precisely back into the sRGB gamut.

 Okhsl and Okhsv are color models that more approximate the sRGB gamut, and seem to expect some clipping and/or rounding when going back to sRGB.
 Adjusting the tolerance for these color models may be sufficient until you are ready to